-Associate Professor Anat Shiftan and Assistant Professor Bryan Czibesz, as prominent faculty, direct the SUNY New Paltz Ceramics Graduate program.
-The Graduate program cultivates the conceptual, technical, and professional growth of its graduate students by providing an environment balanced among pragmatic skill development, critical and theoretical dialogue, and intensive studio research geared toward a process of making and thinking, resulting in innovative and dynamic outcomes.
+Associate Professor Anat Shiftan and Assistant Professor Bryan Czibesz direct the SUNY New Paltz Ceramics Graduate program.
+The program cultivates the conceptual, technical, and professional growth of its graduate students by providing an environment balanced among pragmatic skill development, critical and theoretical dialogue, and intensive studio research geared toward a process of making and thinking, resulting in innovative and dynamic outcomes.

 We encourage students to have a strong sense of responsibility, self-reliance, and confidence.
 Faculty guide students in independent research and individual approaches to their practice.
 The curricular structure challenges students to critically evaluate their work within a material-specific and an interdisciplinary framework, as well as in theoretical and professional contexts.